 As the world becomes more connected, the modern travel industry is making tremendous strides in improving everyone’s experience.
 There is increased recognition and acceptance of people with physical disabilities when travelling short or long distances.
 The hospitality industry is also waking up to the fact that people with limited mobility comprise a vital part of today’s market.
-Many governments are also beginning to enact laws to ensure that the social rights of people with special mobility needs are maintained and accommodated for.
+Many governments are also beginning to enact laws to ensure that the social rights of people with special mobility needs are maintained and accommodated.

 While all of the above is helping to improve the situation for many people with disabilities, it is always important for anyone travelling to plan their trip thoroughly.
 Advance planning and research will assist all travellers, disabled or not, in making their trip more enjoyable, less stressful, on budget, and, most importantly, safe.
 We’ve compiled a few pointers to help you plan your trip for maximum fun and relaxation.

-The Convenience of Luggage Shipping Services
+Advantages of Using our Luggage Shipping Services

 Frequently Asked Questions about Traveling with Physical Disabilities